Why Hobbies For Introverts Work Differently: The Emotional Science Behind Solitary Joy

 2. Journaling

 Journal writing can be compared to having a private conversation with oneself.
 There, you can voice your opinions and feelings without fear.
-Avoid using flowery language; simply be honest and let your feelings speak for themselves.
+Avoid using flowery language; be honest and let your feelings speak for themselves.

 Writing about your experiences helps you better comprehend them, especially if you’re an introvert.
 With just a pen and paper, you may use this simple yet powerful technique to make the most of some alone time and reflect on your day.